 A cross between the island in The Last Jedi and something out of Game of Thrones, the Faroe Islands are truly cinematic.
 We choose them not only for their picturesque nature, but also for their sustainable fisheries, unique gastronomy (specifically with raest), and preservation of culture.
 Oh, and hey, they have plans to run entirely on 100% clean energy by 2023!

-Explore hidden grottos, verdant rolling hills, and dramatic waterfalls throughout the island.
+One can explore hidden grottos, verdant rolling hills, and dramatic waterfalls throughout the island.
 The remoteness of this destination allows you to get away from it all and really immerse yourself in what the Faroese have to offer.
 One of our favorite findings is the chance to attend a live concert inside of a grotto during the summer months.

 New Zealand has long been at the forefront of sustainable tourism and they have a vision of being the world leader in such efforts by 2025.
 They have adopted 14 commitments focused on visitor, community, environmental, and economic wealth.